cloud-coder/docker-lab-2016/part-1/README.md

-## Create a Docker container from Docker Hub
+## Create a Docker Container from Docker Hub
 The first part of this lab will be to create a Docker container running NGINX within it.
 A container is a running instance of an image.
 You could start with a base image with just an operating system, and install the required software.
 However, there is a better way using a public registry of images known as Docker Hub.
 We will search Docker Hub for a base image for NGINX